mecid/mecid.github.io/_posts/2024-11-26-the-power-of-previews-in-xcode.md

 ```

 As you can see, we have to pass an instance of the *MockDataPreviewProvider* type to the *Preview* macro’s *trait* parameter to apply it.

-> To learn more about the Preview macro, take a look at my ["Mastering Preview macro in Swift"](/2023/10/17/mastering-preview-macro-in-swift/) post.

 The great thing about the *PreviewModifier* is that the Xcode Preview system caches instances returned from the *makeSharedContext* function.
 Which makes significant performance boost whenever you preview multiple instances with the same trait.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!